 Frequently asked questions about the spearing season

-Do I need to tag my sturgeon?
+- Do I need to tag my sturgeon?

 Carcass tags must be validated immediately upon harvest by removing the validation stub.
 The validated tag must stay with the sturgeon until presented at a DNR-operated registration station.
 The tag does not need to be attached to the sturgeon unless the license holder leaves the fish.

-Can my friend sit with me in the shanty and not have a license?
+- Can my friend sit with me in the shanty and not have a license?

-Yes, the person with the valid license is the only person who can spear a fish.
+Yes, the person with a valid license is the only person who can spear a fish.
 An unlicensed person or person, who has already filled their tag, cannot be inside a shanty alone with a spear.
 Note: As a result of the COVID-19 pandemic, the DNR urges spearers and spectators to practice social distancing and to wear a mask when social distancing is not possible.